 To speed things up, a great web developer will hard code the functionality of the plugins, use a lighter theme, or even just write all of the code themselves to make sure it’s optimised for search engines.

-The ultimate solution is that you need to have both developer types involved with an SEO sprinkled in here and there to keep everyone on track so your website will be ready to take on your competitors from its launch date.
+The ultimate solution is to have a website consultant experienced in managing all stages of the website creation process.
+Someone to act as or manage both developer types involved, with an SEO sprinkled in here and there to keep everyone on track.
+That’s the best way to ensure your website will be ready to take on your competitors from its launch date.